rwblickhan/astro-rwblickhan.org/src/content/logs/books-2024.md

 57. _The Sign of the Four_, Arthur Conan Doyle
 58. _Tea: A User’s Guide_, Tony Gebely
 59. _The Daughters of Ys_, M. T. Anderson & Jo Rioux
+60. _The Tea Enthusiast's Handbook: A Guide to Enjoying the World's Best Teas_, Mary Lou Heiss & Robert J. Heiss

 ## Skimmed